thephiltacular/open_trading_algo/README.md

 This means managing API query rates, storing as much data as possible locally, and leveraging multiple APIs to get the data we need.

-## 🤝 Contributing

-We welcome contributions from the community!
-Please read our [Contributing Guide](CONTRIBUTING.md) for instructions on how to get started, code style, testing, and submitting pull requests.ata as possible locally, and leveraging multiple APIs to get the data we need.

 ## 🚀 Quick Links

 - **[📚 Complete Documentation](docs/README.md)** - Comprehensive guides and API reference